Yoga for Beginners

 Can I handle the heat?

 We won’t lie, the heat will feel pretty intense your first time around.
-Be prepared to sweat!
-The atmosphere is controlled to be a toasty 99 degrees in our hot classes and 85 degrees in our warm classes.
+Be prepared to sweat.
+The atmosphere is controlled to be a toasty 99 degrees in our hot yoga classes.
 Know that you can step out of the room at any time if you feel it necessary.
 The heat helps heal and nourish the muscles, joints and the mind.
 It is there to help guide you into a smooth practice, not make you suffer.
 After class, you will notice a sense of peace, energy release and an overall sense of well being.
-We like to say that you can shed skin on your mat in a heated class…leaving behind the residue that doesn’t serve you.
+We like to say that you can shed a skin on your mat in a heated class…leaving behind the residue that doesn’t serve you.

 Will I be awkward with everyone looking at me?

 You may feel slightly awkward as you learn about creating new and creative ways to shape your body and your mind.
 This is totally normal.
 Go with the weirdness.
 No one is judging you.
 The goal in a yoga space is to check your ego at the door and go inward.
 You may have other fellow beginners looking around for guidance but nothing to take too seriously.
 As you progress and grow into other classes, no one is looking around to check you out.
 This is an internal practice and each experience is personal and unique.